 For that reason, we recommend taking cocoa flavanols as supplements that guarantee the level of cocoa flavanols they contain.
 Our favorite, naturally, is CocoaVia™ cocoa extract supplement.

-A daily serving of CocoaVia™ extract capsules is guaranteed to have 450 mg of flavanols (the same level used in the CoCoA study), five calories and zero grams of fat, making CocoaVia™ a concentrated, convenient, trusted choice.
-CocoaVia™ is also available in several powdered flavors, ready to mix in to drinks or food.
+A daily serving of CocoaVia™ extract capsules is guaranteed to have 500 mg of flavanols (the same level used in the CoCoA study), five calories and zero grams of fat, making CocoaVia™ a concentrated, convenient, trusted choice.
+CocoaVia™ is also available in several powdered flavors, ready to mix into drinks or food.

 Comparison: To get the same amount of cocoa flavanols in a 30-day supply of CocoaVia™, you’d have to eat more than 15 pounds of dark chocolate—or more than 38,000 calories and 3,840 grams of fat—with no guarantee of cocoa flavanol content.